 In these phases there is often less talking than in traditional therapy and some form of bilateral input.

-Bilateral input may be in the form of eye movement, sound, tapping, or haptic sensations.
+Bilateral input may be in the form of bilateral eye movements, sound, tapping, or haptic sensations.
 You may do some of each or only one method.

 Phase 1: You discuss with your therapist what brings you for treatment and identify memories or beliefs where you feel stuck in trauma.